gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

    :alt: Figure: TensorFlow Serving Flow

-In this tutorial, we use three machines: `Machine A` is the trusted machine, it can be a non-SGX platform or SGX platform; `Machine B` is SGX-enabled, treated as untrusted machine; `Machine C` is the client.
+In this tutorial, we use three machines: `Machine A` is the trusted machine, it can be a non-SGX platform or an SGX platform; `Machine B` is SGX-enabled, treated as untrusted machine; `Machine C` is the client.
 Here we will show the complete workflow for using Kubernetes to manage the TensorFlow Serving running inside an SGX enclave with Graphene and its